sarveshveer12345-maker/supply-chain-performance-analysis-sql-powerbi/README.md

 - Inventory utilization is only 34%, showing significant underutilization of warehouse capacity
 - Transportation cost of $9.27M is concentrated in key regions, impacting profitability

-These insights highlight opportunities to improve fulfillment efficiency, optimize inventory allocation, and reduce logistics costs.
+These insights provide a clear direction to improve fulfillment efficiency, optimize inventory utilization, and reduce logistics costs, ultimately enhancing overall supply chain performance and profitability.

 ---